bmampaey/SOLARNET-service/documentation/admin_manual.md

 1. Register the resource with the svo_api in metadata/urls.py

-1. Create the metadata DB tables (replace DATASETNAME by the name of the model)
+1. Create the metadata DB tables (replace MODEL_MODULE by the file name of the model of the new dataset)

 	```
-	./manage.py makemigrations metadata -n add_DATASETNAME
+	./manage.py makemigrations metadata -n add_MODEL_MODULE
 	./manage.py migrate metadata
 	```